SophiaRG/Wardrobe/README.md

 Privileges should be granted to this user in the root folder:
 	`GRANT ALL PRIVILEGES ON *.* TO 'username'@'%' WITH GRANT OPTION;`<br>
 To check grants, enter the command: `show grants;` <br>
 Then exit MySQL command line by pressing Ctrl+D
-<br><br>
-Register to MySQL under created user:
-	`mysql -u username -p` after provide the password for the root.

 ### .env file: